Student wounded in 'premeditated' Arkansas middle school shooting

 Breaking News Emails

-An Arkansas eighth-grader brought a concealed weapon to school and shot a fellow classmate on Monday morning in what police called a "premeditated attack."
+An Arkansas eighth-grader brought a concealed weapon to school and shot a fellow classmate on Monday morning in what police described as a "premeditated attack."

 The shooting occurred at Prescott High School, in Prescott, about 90 minutes southwest of Little Rock, at about 9:15 a.m.
 The suspect was taken into custody.